-SECTION 5 PROCESSOR OPTIONS
+SECTION V PROCESSOR OPTIONS

-Optional equipment for the NOVA line computers includes a power monitor with the facility for automatic restart after a power failure, multiply/divide, real-time clock.
+Optional equipment for the NOVA line computers includes a power monitor with the facility for automatic restart after a power failure, multiply/divide, real-time clock, memory address translation, and floating point arithmetic.

 POWER FAIL

 In the NOVA line, when power is turned off and then on again, core memory is unaltered.
 However, when the power is turned on, the state of the accumulators, the program counter, and the various flags in the CPU is indeterminate.
 The power fail option provides a "fail-soft" capability in the event of unexpected power loss.